tanner-johnson2718/3D_ToolChain/Printer_Mods/Electronic_Enclosure/README.md

 * Measure power draw
 * Electric components, especially main board and its pinouts should be "easily" accesible
     * Will encorpaerate a method "sliding" base plates that secucre components
+    * Main ports on Melzy should be mapped to JST connectors embedded into the frame of the enclosure for quick connect and disconnect (even unused )
 * All wiring should be evaluated for current draw and proper gauge wire shall be used
 * Enclosure should have quick connects to quickly disconnect all wires going to the printer.